yugabyte/yugabyte-db/docs/content/preview/contribute/docs/syntax-diagrams.md

     You do this by editing the [_diagram definition file_](#diagram-definition-file).

-1. Add or modify the syntax diagrams to be displayed on a page.
+1. Specify the syntax diagrams to be displayed on a page.

     You do this by adding an `ebnf` block to the page.